Skip to main content

 BEST VALUE

-ReadMonkey Pro's $49.99 lifetime license is roughly what Pocket Premium cost for a single year.
+ReadMonkey Pro's $49.99 lifetime license costs roughly what Pocket Premium charged for a single year.
 Own it forever instead of renting access to a service that can disappear.

 Try Free — No Credit Card(opens in new tab)